 Limit access to shared documents to those with a Mount Royal email address.

-If you are sharing documents with colleagues or students, limit who can access them by choosing to share them with those who have a Mount Royal email address or a specific email address.
+If you are sharing documents with colleagues, instructors or students; limit who can access them by choosing to share them with those who have a Mount Royal email address or a specific email address.
 This ensures that even if someone outside of the University community gets a hold of the link, they cannot access the document.

 If someone requests access to this document later on, deny them access and remind them to use their Mount Royal login credentials to view it.
-This prevents hackers who are using a generic Gmail account from impersonating a colleague or student and tricking you into giving them document access.
+This prevents hackers who are using a generic Gmail account from impersonating a colleague, instructor or student and tricking you into giving them document access.

 If you have VPN access don’t download files to your home machine